maidsafe/rfcs/proposed/0019-new-kademlia-routing-logic/0019-new-kademlia-routing-logic.md

 In routing:

-* I am allowed to connect to you (and learn about your IP address) if and only if you are in the close group of one of my *bucket address*es: an address that differs from mine in exactly one bit, (independent of whether you want me in your routing table).
 * Whenever a node joins or leaves, all routing tables are updated so that the invariant is satisfied.
 (See below for details.)
 * Raise churn events if the lost or new node belongs to *any* close group that